-This report contains the financial information of the City of Madison's Tax Incremental District No. 39.
-The summary statements were prepared from data recorded in the following City of Madison funds and the City of Madison's long-term debt:
+This report contains the financial information of the City of Madison's Tax Incremental District No. 44.
+The summary statements were prepared from data recorded in the following City of Madison fund and the City of Madison's long-term debt:

-General Fund Capital Projects Fund
+Capital Projects Fund